0xMati/Tech-Blog/Entra ID/Authentication/Cloud Kerberos Trust in Disconnected forest.md

 # 📋 Sync Users from contoso.local to fabrikam with MIM

-I don't focus on how to provision objects with MIM, the main idea here is to understand required attributes flow from the local AD contoso.local to fabrikam.com
+This section does not focus on how to provision objects with MIM.
+The main objective is to understand the required attribute flows from the contoso.local forest to the fabrikam.com forest.

---> Join Condition in MIM is based on "mail" attribute in this example, adapt to your needs --> mS-DS-ConsistencyGuid is writebacked for consistency
+→ Join condition in MIM is based on the `mail` attribute in this example.
+Adapt as needed.
+→ The `mS-DS-ConsistencyGuid` is written back for consistency.

-## Required attribut flow with MIM
+## Required attributes flow with MIM

 | Contoso.local                 | MIM Metaverse                                   | Fabrikam.com                    | Flow Direction         |
 |------------------------------|-------------------------------------------------|----------------------------------|------------------------|